judsonlmoore/judsonlmoore.com/_posts/travel/destinations/2017-10-03-traveling-alone-beijing.markdown

 When I entered the hostel, all the beds were occupied by sleeping women.
 I did my best to be quiet, undressing in the dark, adding extra socks, sweaters, and pants to stay warm and climbed into the top bunk.
 I fell asleep immediately.
 The next day would be my first full day in Beijing.

-{% cloudinary default /assets/images/2017/10/kelly-branyik-propitious-panda-marble-boat.jpg alt="Kelly Branyik of Propitious Panda marble boat on frozen lake" description="" %}
+{% cloudinary /assets/images/2017/10/kelly-branyik-propitious-panda-marble-boat.jpg alt="Kelly Branyik of Propitious Panda marble boat on frozen lake" description="" %}

 ## The Great Wall of China, Badaling, South Wall in Beijing